dmf24/slackbotmaker/README.md

 # slackbotmaker
 Trivial, barebones framework for slackbot rtm client in python.
 WIP use at your own risk.
 Uses `slackclient` library.

-It's one python file, `slackbotmaker.py` the rest are examples.

 ### To use:

 1. Obtain a slack API token.
 [This Tuturial is Helpful](https://www.fullstackpython.com/blog/build-first-slack-bot-python.html).
 There's also the [slack docs on web authentication](https://api.slack.com/web#authentication)
-1.  install the `slackclient` python package (`pip install slackclient`)
+1.  install the `slackbotmaker` python package (`pip install https://rc.hms.harvard.edu/dmf24/slackbotmaker-0.0.1.tar.gz`)
 2.  create your bot with a python script that does the following:
   1.  import `rtm_runner` from `slackbotmaker`
   2. Define your actions or import them.
 [See below.](https://github.com/dmf24/slackbotmaker/blob/master/README.md#actions-files)